MoralisWeb3/streams-beta/README.md

 # Webhook Successrate

-Every Stream starts with a successrate of 100%.
-For every failed webhook the rate decreases by 1%.
-For every successful webhook the rate increases by 1% where the maximum is 100%.
-If the successrate is below 70% the stream will be discontinued and an email is sent to you.
+Every Stream starts with a successrate of 100% per webhook URL.
+For every failed webhook the rate decreases by 1% per webhook URL.
+For every successful webhook the rate increases by 1% per webhook URL where the maximum is 100%.
+If the successrate is below 70% per webhook URL the stream will be discontinued and an email is sent to you.
 The status of your stream will be set to `error`.

 If you want to continue receiving events you can [update the status of a stream](#updatepause-a-stream) to `active`.